Solvay partners with the Ellen MacArthur Foundation: A bold step towards a circular economy

 Known for its expertise and work with businesses, governments, and academia, the Ellen MacArthur Foundation helps foster the economy’s transition from a take-make-dispose model to a more sustainable and economic one.

 Solvay is convinced that moving from the traditional linear model to a circular model is essential in helping to solve the many pressing environmental and societal challenges such as the scarcity of resources for example.
-The Group’s role as a global chemical and materials company is crucial since it supplies most other industries and chemical science is a powerful enabler for material transformation.
+The Group’s role as a global advanced materials and specialty chemicals is crucial since it supplies most other industries and chemical science is a powerful enabler for material transformation.

-“We are delighted to welcome Solvay as a Global Partner of the Ellen MacArthur Foundation.
+“We are delighted to partner with Solvay.
 The chemicals industry lies at the heart of the global economy, so it holds great potential to spark system-level change in the move towards a restorative and regenerative circular economy,” said Dame Ellen MacArthur.

 Who is Ellen MacArthur?